-If you’re a fashion girl who loves the challenge of putting together fashion forward looks that are not only budget friendly but often a bit unique when compared to what’s trending, then you’ve likely already jumped on the thrifting bandwagon.
+If you are a fashion girl who loves the challenge of putting together fashion forward looks that are not only budget friendly but often a bit unique when compared to what’s trending, then you have likely already jumped on the pre-loved bandwagon.

-Some argue that the normalization of thrifting is pandemic inspired, as it certainly wasn’t as accepted as it is now.
-For me, it's a fashion outlet that I didn't know I needed prior to embracing it years ago and to this day I honestly don’t know how my wardrobe survived without it.
+Some argue that the normalization of the pre-loved fashion industry is pandemic inspired, as it certainly was not as accepted as it is now.
+For me, it is a fashion outlet that I didn't know I needed prior to embracing it years ago and to this day I honestly don’t know how my wardrobe survived without it.
 I always find myself lurking for something uniquely different in the wardrobe, so I crave it.

-Not to be confused with vintage fashion, which has long been embraced by the fashion industry, thrifting has become a multi-billion dollar business and is still growing.
+Not to be confused with vintage fashion, which has long been embraced by the fashion industry, the pre-loved market has become a multi-billion dollar business and is still growing.

-Yet despite the increasing interest in second hand fashion for a myriad of different reasons, now by so many, I’m left wondering if it's just trending, a phase, or is it here to stay?
-I already know that it'll be a part of my wardrobe forever but what do you think?
+Despite the increasing interest in second hand fashion for a myriad of different reasons, now by so many, I am left wondering if it's just trending, a phase, or here to stay?
+What say you?